AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module16/ex5.md

 Your fallout visualization is now ready.

-To start analyzing and documenting the insights, it's always a good idea to a **Text** Visualization:
+To start analyzing and documenting the insights, it's always a good idea to a **Text** visualization.
+To add a **Text** visualization, click on the **Graph** icon in the left menu to see all available visualizations.
+Then drag and drop the **Text** visualization onto the canvas.
+Resize and move it so that it looks like the below image.

 ![demo](./images/pro48.png)